Kamal Saaliti

-Kamal Saaliti (born 2 August 1979 in Midar) is a Moroccan-born Norwegian football striker who currently plays for Årvoll.
+Kamal Saaliti (born 2 August 1979) is a Moroccan-born Norwegian footballer who played as a striker.

 He joined Hønefoss ahead of the 2002 season, having previously played for Frigg Oslo as well as Vålerenga in the Norwegian Premier League.
 He got only 2 Premier League games in 1998 and 1999, but has played 157 league games for Hønefoss.
 For half a year in 2003 he played for Sassari Torres 1903 in Italy.
 He scored Hønefoss first goal in Tippeligaen against Haugesund.
 On 5 January 2011 he signed with Sandnes Ulf.